DashikiBulbasaur/chartodo/README.md

 5: list
 ```

 Add a TODO item.
+The 'add' argument can be shortened to 'a'.
 Both the todo and done lists currently have a max length of 15.

 ```sh-session
 $ chartodo add item